adbyrne/XTrkCAD/app/lib/Readme.md

-# Beta 3 Release Notes
+# V5.2.2 GA Release Notes

-Welcome to the XtrackCAD V5.2.2 Beta3 release!
+Welcome to the XtrackCAD V5.2.2 GA release!

-Beta 3 of V5.2.2 contains new features and enhancements but is in need of testing to iron out any bugs before GA Release.
+V5.2.2 GA contains many bug fixes, new and updated parameter files, new features and enhancements.

 Enjoy!